pages-themes/minimal/pages/projectsdraft.md

 ### Disease maps for specific diseases

-The following information cards show projects focused on specific diseases.
+This section lists projects focused on specific diseases.
+It is organised according to the projects' progress status.

 <table>
 <tr>